Janatha Vimukthi Peramuna: Military organization

-The JVP military section which was made up mostly of inadequately trained youths, were responsible for attacks on several locations throughout Ceylon, including on the Jaffna prison, SLAF Ekala and the Wellawaya town in 1971.
-Later in the 80s, JVP with the assistance of several other militant organisations trained the Patriotic People's Armed Forces.
-PPAF carried out more well planned attacks such as the attack on the Pallekele detachment.
+The JVP military section, which was made up of mostly inadequately trained youths, were responsible for attacks on several locations throughout Sri Lanka, including on the Jaffna prison, SLAF Ekala and the Wellawaya town in 1971.
+Later in the 80s, the JVP with the assistance of several other militant organisations (many of whom split of from the JVP during the 1987 insurgency) trained the Patriotic People's Armed Forces.
+The Patriotic People's Armed Forces would carry out more organized attacks such as the attack on the Pallekele detachment.
 The military section of the JVP in the late 80s were led by the DJV leader Keerthi Vijayabahu.

 1971

-Despite the lack of training they received, the JVP militants were armed with shotguns, wore blue colored uniforms with boots and helmets, carried haystacks, and ammunition.
+Despite the lack of training they received, the JVP militants were armed with shotguns, wore blue colored uniforms with boots and helmets, carried hatchets, and ammunition.Weapons mostly consisted of captured SLA or SLP arms, hunting rifles and handmade guns.
 The primary source of funding were bank robberies.

 1987–1989

-During its second insurgency, they were armed with stolen weapons such as AK 47, T 56, and .303 British rifles.
+During its second insurgency, they were armed with stolen weapons such as AK 47, T 56, and .303 British rifles though militants involved in assassinations would heavily rely on smaller pistols and handmade guns.

 International relationships

-The JVP has been internationally affiliated to multiple organisations, some of which were the Palestine Liberation Organization (PLO), the National Liberation Front of Yemen, and the Korean Workers' Party (KWP).
+The JVP was internationally affiliated to multiple organisations, some of which include the Palestine Liberation Organization (PLO), the National Liberation Front of Yemen, and the Korean Workers' Party (KWP).

 North Korea

 In the early 1970s, North Korea backed the JVP by supplying training.
 As a result, diplomatic connections between Sri Lanka and North Korea were cut off and were not re-established.
 18 North Koreans were expelled from the island, but it did not stop their support of the JVP, and Indian patrol boats deployed around the island were attacked by North Korean gunboats that raided the territory.
 Prior to expulsion, the North Koreans spent 14,000 dollars supporting the movement with propaganda.
 They also supplied militant equipment and instructions on making explosives and conducting guerrilla warfare.

 In 2017, the Sri Lankan government imposed UN sanctions on North Korea.
-The leader of the JVP, Anura Kumara Dissanayaka, criticised the procedure, claiming North Korea is socialist and that Sri Lanka should support it.
+The leader of the JVP & NPP, Anura Kumara Dissanayake, criticised the procedure, claiming North Korea is socialist and that Sri Lanka should support it.